Adult Intensive Care Unit (4 Central Wing)

 Wireless-enabled Internet service is available in your room.
 Please ask your nurse for access code information or assistance.

-Use You may use your cell phone inside the patient's room or outside the unit.
+You may use your cell phone inside the patient's room or outside the unit.
 Please do not use cell phones in the unit hallways.
 Cameras and cell phone photography are not allowed in our ICU.

 The visitor restroom is located in Room 4315, near the south entrance to our unit.
+There are two other restrooms outside of the unit near the Waiting Room (4300).

 Patient privacy is very important to us.
 When visiting the ICU, you must remain in the patient's room or in the ICU waiting room at all times.